gmega/gdsyncpy/README.md

-# gsyncpy
+# gdsyncpy
 A flexible file synchronization and deduplication tool for Google Drive.

 ## Introduction
-I wrote `gsyncpy` out of my frustration with Google Drive's Desktop client.
+I wrote `gdsyncpy` out of my frustration with Google Drive's Desktop client.
 I had a large collection of pictures laying around an old hard drive (over `15,000` of them), and needed to accomplish two simple tasks:

 * *Backup.* If a picture was present on my hard drive (anywhere) but not on Google Drive (anywhere), then I wanted it